-Canonical tags have been around for about six years now, but they’re still one of the most underused (and under-appreciated) tools in content publishing.
-Often confused, often misused, and sometimes abused, the canonical is vitally important to searching content on the internet, and on your own site.
+Canonical tags have been around for about eight years now, but they’re still one of the most underused (and under-appreciated) tools in content publishing and ecommerce.
+Often confused, often misused, and sometimes abused, the canonical tag is vitally important to searching content on the internet, and for internal site search to return great results for users.

-At Sajari, our website search product allows us to interact with a lot of different sets of site data, and a lot of different site structures.
-One thing in particular that we’ve noticed is that a lot of people aren’t setting their canonical tags correctly, and that’s a problem.
+At Sajari, our website search product means we interact with different sets of site data and site structures.
+One thing that we’ve noticed is that some site search and ecommerce customers aren’t setting their canonical tags correctly, and that’s a problem.

 What is a canonical?